 Host an Event to Get the Word Out about CCHD: The Catholic University of America

 Faculty members at the Catholic University of America, Dr. Linda Plitt-Donaldson of the National Catholic School of Social Service and Rev. Anthony Pogorelc, S.S., of Theological College, hosted an event aimed at connecting students and faculty with the community organizing work of CCHD.
-The event featured an overview of CCHD’s history, a panel of local community organizers from CCHD-funded groups, an address on the current challenges to community organizing, and a time for participants and community groups to network and discuss possibilities for future collaboration.
+The event featured an overview of CCHD’s history, a panel of local community organizers from CCHD-funded groups, an address on the current challenges to community organizing, and a time for participants and community groups to network and discuss possibilities for future collaboration putting Catholic Social Thought into action for a better world.